vele616/monorepo/packages/jobboard/website/content/jobs/software-engineer-x-f-m-playtestcloud-Mfktn.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/playtestcloud"
 companyWebsite: "https://www.playtestcloud.com/"
-summary: "Playtestcloud is searching for a software engineer that has you have experience working on real."
+summary: "PlaytestCloud is searching for a Software Engineer that has experience working on real-world web applications."
 summaryBackup: "Excited about #rails, #android, #ios?
 Check out this job post!"
-featured: 20
+featured: 10
 ---

 30% of the 100 top grossing mobile games have been tested with PlaytestCloud.
 Help us make it 100%!